Own website for artists and other creative: Why it is so important

 The second way to create an original website is to commission developers and/or web designer (or to learn to program yourself) and to create the whole thing from scratch.
 Even if you have sufficient remedies to hire a developer or know your way around programming, it is still advisable to use an existing content management system in almost all cases.

-This not only saves time and money, but a website that has been created from scratch is also much more difficult to wait, since only the person who understands how it works is also the one that has created it.
-On the other hand, if you use a popular content management system, there are many tutorials, communities and forums that publish advice online and like to pass on.
+Not only does using an existing content management system save you time and money, but a website built from scratch is much more difficult to maintain, as only the person who understands how it works is the one who created it.
+On the other hand, if you're using a popular content management system, there are plenty of tutorials, communities, and forums online that are happy to share advice.

 If you don't get ahead at any point, there are answers online to almost any question that you can imagine.
 There are also thousands of developers who specialize in every popular content management system.
 This means that you are not dependent on a single expert who knows your website well and are not susceptible if this expert is suddenly no longer available.